amkherad/ShellScript/README.md

 * Types have no boundaries or limitation in the language itself but they're limited to target platform specifications.

-* Only decimal types can cast to float types implicitly, for other types an explicit cast is required.
+* Only integer types can be casted to float types implicitly, for other types an explicit cast is required.

 ### Variable Definition
 Variable definitions are similar to C#, except there is no var keyword for auto typing.